tildeholmqvist/connected/README.md

 - As a Site Owner I can present relevant and interesting news articles about recent discoveries or updates in the online tech world.

-- As a Site Owner I can allow the users access to the website and dicsussionforum, allowing the user to comment on different articles and discussionpost along with other users and because of that create an interactiv enviorment for who wishes to join.
+- As a Site Owner I can allow the users access to the website and discussion forum, allowing the user to comment on different articles and discussions along with other users and because of that create an interactive environment for those who wish to join.

-- As a Site Owner I can present the user with a website that is easy to navigate, fully responsive and that contains a simple, yet beautiful layout, suitable for the websites purpose.
+- As a Site Owner I can present the user with a website that is easy to navigate, fully responsive, and contains a simple, yet well-thought-out layout, suitable for the website.

-- As a Site Owner I can allow the user to sign up to the website and interact thorugh comments and posts.
+- As a Site Owner I can allow the user to sign up to the website and interact through comments and posts.

 ## User Stories